Donders-Institute/bidscoin/README.md

 ### Tips and tricks

 #### Attribute list
-The attribute value can also be a list, in which case a DICOM series is positively identified if its attribute value is in this list.
+The attribute value can also be a list, in which case a (DICOM) series is positively identified if its attribute value is in this list.
+If the attribute value is empty it is not used to identify the series

 #### Dynamic values
 The BIDS labels can be static, in which case the value is just a normal string, or dynamic, when the string is enclosed with pointy brackets like \<attribute name> or \<\<argument1>\<argument2>> (see the [example](#bidsmap-sample) above).
 In case of single pointy brackets the value will be replaced during bidsmapper and bidscoiner runtime by the value of the attribute with that name.
 In case of double pointy brackets, the value will be updated for each subject/session during bidscoiner runtime (e.g. the \<\<runindex>> value will be increased if a file with the same runindex already exists in that directory).